yard

 Start by choosing resilient plants for the spots you have.
 Sun-loving shrubs like crepe myrtle trees or drought tough sedum patches need fewer treatments than stressed plants in the wrong place.

 Healthy soils and consistent watering also make a big difference.
-Follow indoor watering schedules and deeper outdoor watering so roots on plants like azalea shrubs or shade hostas can handle minor pest pressure.
+Follow indoor watering schedules for containers, then use deeper outdoor watering so roots on azalea shrubs or shade hostas can handle minor pest pressure.

 Physical barriers help too.
-Floating row covers over young cabbage seedlings or netting around blueberry bushes reduce insect numbers before you ever reach for neem.
+Floating row covers over young cabbage seedlings or blueberry bushes reduce insect numbers before you ever reach for neem.

 For houseplants, combine neem with regular inspections and wiping leaves.
 Clean foliage on a zz plant clump or colorful chinese evergreen makes it harder for scale, mealybugs, and mites to get established.

 Use targeted guides for stubborn pests.
-For example, pair neem sprays with the steps in our spider mite treatment guide when you are dealing with webbing on plants like calathea leaves.
+Pair neem sprays with the steps in our spider mite treatment guide when webbing shows up.
+Calathea leaves are a good example of where that combined approach works better than neem alone.

 • fiber_manual_recordNeem role: Slows feeding, disrupts growth, and softens infestations.